tum-pbs/pbdl-book/diffphys-dpvspinn.md

 That being said, because the DP approaches can cover much larger solution manifolds, the structure of these manifolds is typically also difficult to learn.
 E.g., when training a network with a larger number of iterations (i.e. a long look-ahead into the future), this typically represents a signal that is more difficult to learn than a short look ahead.

-As a consequence, these training runs not only take more computational resources per ANN iteration, the also need longer to converge.
+As a consequence, these training runs not only take more computational resources per NN iteration, the also need longer to converge.
 Regarding resources, each computation of the look-ahead potentially requires a large number of simulation steps, and typically a similar amount of resources for the backprop step.
-Regarding convergence, the complexer signal that should be learned can take more training iterations or even require larger ANN structures.
+Regarding convergence, the complexer signal that should be learned can take more training iterations or even require larger NN structures.

 ## Summary